-Once proudly known as the Paris of the East, Bucharest's communist era affected its image, causing the city to be frequently overlooked in favour of other European capitals.
-Since then, however, it's regained much of its lustre.
-The commercial and cultural centre of Romania demonstrates the many contrasts of its dramatic past and present-day rejuvenation.
-This is most evident in the city’s architecture.
-Old churches rest in the shadows of communist-era apartment blocks, while French palaces sit alongside glass office buildings and beautiful parks.
+Once proudly known as the Paris of the East, Bucharest's communist era affected its image, leading to the city being frequently overlooked in favour of other European capitals.
+Since then, Bucharest has regained much of its lustre and now demonstrates the many contrasts between its dramatic past and present-day rejuvenation.

 Eating out in Bucharest

 Romanian cuisine is a mix of cultural influences, including Greek, Turkish, German and Hungarian.
 Traditional Romanian food is meat-based, hearty and sometimes fatty.
-Soups are popular and cabbage makes a regular appearance.
+Soups are popular, and cabbage makes a regular appearance.

 Nightlife and entertainment in Bucharest